tormzz/Secure-network-topology/README.md

 # Small Organnization Secure-network-topology
 ## Project Overview
-This topology is designed to secure the internal netwrok using VLAN Segmentation and Access Control Lists while applying the principle of Least Privilege.
+This topology is designed to secure the internal netwrok using VLAN Segmentation and Access Control Lists while applying the principle of Least Privilege using Cisco Packet Tracer.
+The goal was to simulate how devices in an organization communicate with each other while keeping the network organized and secure.

+In this project, I created multiple Virtual Local Area Networks(VLANs), configured routers and switches, and applied Access Control Lists (ACLs) to control which devices are allowed to communicate.

+The simulation helps show how real company networks are built and managed.

 # Network scenerio
  The organization consists of:
 * IT Department (1PC, 1 SERVER)